-Embracing the Unknown - A Letter from Janet (Video)
+Embracing the Unknown (Film) - A Letter from Janet Easter

 While taking a year off of her work as the co-founder and creative director of Verily Magazine to focus on motherhood, Janet Easter was confronted with a great unknown: who she is without work.